angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-*Note* The button in the snippet above also has a `disabled` binding attached to it to disable the button when the `profileForm` is invalid.
+*Note:* The button in the snippet above also has a `disabled` binding attached to it to disable the button when the `profileForm` is invalid.
 You aren't performing any validation yet, so the button is always enabled.
 Simple form validation is covered later in the [Form Validation](#simple-form-validation) section.

 </div>

-### Display the component
+#### Display the component

 The `ProileEditor` component that contains the form is displayed when added to a component template.